What you need to know about a short sale homes in PA?

 If you have questions or need help, just ask me!
 The intent here is for everyone to work together as a team in getting the Short Sale package processed and approved.

 Final note: Do not hesitate to contact an attorney and/or a tax advisor at any time if you have legal and/or tax related questions.
-And if you have further short sale interest or questions, feel free to contact me – I have extensive short sale experience in PA.
-If you’re facing foreclosure you can again have peace of mind when you’re home is sold as a short sale in PA.
+And if you have further short sale interest or questions, feel free to contact me – I have extensive experience with short sale homes in PA.
+If you’re facing foreclosure you can again have peace of mind when you’re home is sold as a short sale.